-Jennifer has recently been appointed as a Co-Director of MMS in addtion to her work with students as our reading specialist and learning consultant.
-Jennifer received a B.A. in international studies, a B.S. in secondary education and a M.S. in special education from West Virginia University.
-This is her seventh year at MMS.
 Jennifer co-founded the Appalachian Reading Center in 2004 and is certified in the Wilson Reading System with additional training in Handwriting Without Tears.
 Jennifer is also a past president of the West Virginia Learning Disabilities Association.
-She taught in the public school system for nine years at the elementary, middle and high school levels.
+She taught in the public school system for nine years at the elementary, middle and high school levels in Madison County, Va., and Boone County, W.Va.
 In 2014, Jennifer was honored as West Virginia Teacher of the Year by the WVLDA.
-She and her husband are the parents of two Mountaineer Montessori students.
+She and her husband, David, are the parents of two Mountaineer Montessori alumni.
 Jennifer enjoys hiking, camping, reading and home renovation projects.

-Julie earned a B.S. in education from the University of Vermont, and a M.S. from Penn State University.
-This is Julie’s fifth year in the school administration.
-Previously, Julie spent 14 years on the MMS faculty teaching in the areas of advanced mathematics and physical education.
-She is a former public school teacher and a former computer programmer.
-A native Vermonter, Julie and her husband raised their four children in Charleston, two of whom are MMS alumni.
+Julie has been an MMS leader for more than 20 years, serving our school as a teacher, specialist and administrator.
+She earned a B.S. in education from the University of Vermont, and a M.S. from Penn State University.
+Her Montessori training is through the Virginia Center for Montessori Studies and the Cincinnati Montessori Secondary Teachers Education Program (adolescent program).
+This is Julie’s tenth year in school administration.
+She provides invaluable guidance on school management issues and oversees our financial aid program, which was created during her tenure as MMS Co-Director.
+Julie has returned to the classroom as a specialist at the Middle School, teaching advanced mathematics and physical education.
+A native of Vermont, she is a former public school teacher and a former computer programmer.
+Julie and her late husband, Jay, raised their four children in Charleston, two of whom are MMS alumni.
 Her personal interests include hiking, skiing, reading, and traveling to visit her family.